Matthieu-Arn/Hackathon2GorMat/README.md

 ### Cross-Browser Compatibility Testing

 The website was tested across multiple web browsers, including Chrome, Edge, and Firefox, to ensure cross-browser compatibility.
 All features, including navigation, user interactions, and responsiveness, performed as expected, with no display or functionality issues observed.
 This confirms that the website delivers a consistent user experience across these major browsers.

+### KNown Bugs
+ - Redirection error when logged out and clicking on "Report Item": should direct towards the login/signup page

 ## Credits
 Picture: pixabay.com